 Abrams Animal Farm

 Enjoy Block Island’s rambling farm featuring an outdoor zoo complete with exotic animals from around the globe.
-Unique assortment includes corralled llamas, Sicilian donkeys, fainting goats, a zebu, Indian runner ducks, emus, the immense Scottish Highland steer called Mr. McDuff, camels and Petunia and Honeysuckle, kangaroos.
-1 Spring St., New Shoreham, 401-466-2421. www.blockislandresorts.com
+Unique assortment includes corralled llamas, Sicilian donkeys, fainting goats, a zebu, Indian runner ducks, emus, the immense Scottish Highland steer called Mr. McDuff, camels and kangaroos.
+1 Spring St., New Shoreham, 401-466-2421. www.blockislandguide.com/listing/abrams-animal-farm

-- Enjoy tours and wine tastings at Newport Vineyards and Winery, Greenvale Vineyards and Sakonnet Vineyards, all located within a twenty minute drive of each other, and close to many farming sites in Newport County.
+- Enjoy tours and wine tastings at Newport Vineyards and Winery, Greenvale Vineyards and Carolyn's Sakonnet Vineyards, all located within a 20-minute drive of each other and close to many farming sites in Newport County.

 - Stop by Rhode Island’s newest winery, Langworthy Farm Winery in Westerly, after exploring farms in South County.

-- Try the fine Pinot Noir at Diamond Hill Vineyards, where they grow ten acres of the classic French grape.
+- Try the fine Pinot Noir at Diamond Hill Vineyards, where they grow 10 acres of the classic French grape.

 Did you know…